 The airframe is the mechanical structure of an aircraft that supports all the components.
 Designing an airframe involves important concepts and knowledge of applied mechanics, aerodynamics, materials engineering and manufacturing technologies to achieve a good performance.
-Fortunately, since the quadrotor has become a popular one in the aero-modeling field, there are many standard components for us to form them up.
+Fortunately, since the quadrotor has become one kind of popular aerial vehicles in the aero-modeling field, there are many well-designed airframes available for DIY players.

-Concerning the competition background and assigned task, we choose the airframe in Figure 1, which has a raw diameter of 650mm.
-The airframe is made of carbon fiber and engineering nylon.
+Concerning the competition background and assigned task, we choose the airframe in Figure 1, which has a raw radius of 550mm.
+The airframe is made of aluminum alloy and engineering nylon.
 This kind of airframe compromises weight and mechanical strength quite well.
+Though other kinds of airframes which are made of glass fibers and carbon fibers perform better on strength and weight, there are fewer accessories for us to make modifications on them.

-As there are many electronic boards and sensors, such as laser scanner and camera, to be installed on the airframe, we use nylon plastic boards and nylon support shores to extend the installation plates.
+As there are many electronic boards and sensors, such as laser scanner and camera, needed to be installed on the airframe, we use nylon plastic boards and nylon support shores to extend the installation plates.